If you want to join us, the email address, El Rushbo at EIBNet.us.

 I live in Los Angeles, and there's areas where there's a large population of these people.

-And that's why I have an adopted baby and she's Russian, and I care for her dearly, and she has a little a little boy, and I'm madly in love with both of them.
+And that's why I have an adopted baby, and she's Russian, and I care for her dearly, and she has a little boy, and I'm madly in love with both of them.

 Right.

-So your point is that we are in a position uh situation here that is fraught with danger with the with the Russians because they're ready.
+So your point is that we are in a position, a situation here that is fraught with danger with the Russians, because they're ready.

-They are loaded and ready and they're taunting us, and we got we've got people toying around with things in the geopolitical sense.
+They are loaded and ready, and they're taunting us, and we've got people toying around with things in the geopolitical sense.

-Um, blaming the Russians for the wiki leaks stuff.
+For example, blaming the Russians for the WikiLeaks stuff.

-Apparently the Russians have nothing to do with it, at least that's what Assange is saying, and it's supposedly really ticking off Putin and the Russians, who who don't like being blamed for this.
+And it's supposedly really ticking off Putin and the Russians who don't like being blamed for this.

 Who knows, folks?

-If it isn't true, if the Russians have nothing to do with this, and Obama and Hillary are running around blaming them, that's the kind of thing amateurs do.
+If it isn't true, if the Russians have nothing to do with this, and Obama and Hillary are running around blaming him, that's the kind of thing amateurs do.

 That's the kind of thing people with no responsibility and no hands on the levers of power do.